RedBeret/Fitness-Coach-Python-SQL-CLI/README.md

 - The project maintains a clean and well-organized structure, including a README.md file with detailed instructions on how to set up and use the application.

-## Getting Started

-To get started with the Python CLI Bodyweight Fitness Coach, follow the installation and usage instructions below.

 ## User Stories

 ### Core Deliverables